-At 2023’s CIPD Annual Conference and Exhibition, Vista’s Head of Learning, Vicky Roberts, shared some insights published by our sister company, esphr, into how middle managers and HR feel about how employee relations (ER) issues are managed in their organisations.
+At a recent CIPD Conference and Exhibition, Vista’s Head of Learning, Vicky Roberts, shared some insights published by our sister company, esphr, into how middle managers and HR feel about how employee relations (ER) issues are managed in their organisations.

 We explored two personas, Charlie and Sam – and our audience told us which characteristics resonated with them the most.
 Here are the results: